Extraterrorestrial Alien Encounter

 The Extraterrorestrial Alien Encounter (stylized as ExtraTERRORestrial Alien Encounter) was a "theater-in-the-round" attraction located in the Tomorrowland section of the Magic Kingdom theme park at Walt Disney World Resort.
 A co-production between Walt Disney Imagineering and Lucasfilm (then separate from The Walt Disney Company), the attraction was a darkly humorous science fiction experience that used binaural sound to achieve many of its effects.

-After years of declining popularity and increasing complaints from park guests about its frightening nature, Disney announced on September 21, 2003 that an attraction themed to Disney's 2002 film Lilo & Stitch would be replacing it.
+After years of declining popularity and increasing complaints from park guests about its frightening nature, Disney announced on September 21, 2003 that an attraction themed to Disney Animation's 2002 film Lilo & Stitch would be replacing it.
 On October 12, Extraterrorestrial Alien Encounter was closed to the public to start production on Stitch's Great Escape!.

 History

 Original concept

 The genesis for Extraterrorestrial Alien Encounter was a proposed attraction inspired by the 1979 film, Alien.
 The original concept was named Nostromo, a reference to the spacecraft from the film, with the attraction's alien planned to be the titular Xenomorph creature, and X-S Tech was going to be the Weyland-Yutani Corporation.
 This idea was ultimately deemed inappropriate and thusly scrapped because the Alien series was rated R and this contradicted a general rule-of-thumb that Disney attractions were supposed to be based on either G or PG-rated properties; although, Disney has since developed attractions from franchises that host at least one PG-13 rated film, such as Star Wars, Indiana Jones, Marvel, and Avatar.
 As a result, the name Nostromo was taken out entirely and an original alien was created for the ride and the fictional company was changed to X-S Tech.

 As an original story was developed, George Lucas was brought in to work on the project.
 This version's storyline had X-S Tech's open house being a front for exposing human guinea pigs to an alien monster they had captured.
 After the alien menaces the audience for a moment, it is revealed to be sentient and desires to escape its captors and free the guests as well.
 The X-S scientists respond by trying to destroy the test chamber and leave no evidence, but the alien holds off their weaponry, raises the restraints allowing the guests to escape.
 While leaving, the sounds of the alien rampaging through the pre-show facilities could be heard.
 The story's dark tone would lead to it being further re-worked.